davi-moreira/qtm_350_24Summer_R/README.md

 # qtm_350_24Summer_R

-New edition to the readme file.
+New edition to the readme file. edited in my_branch